 - Does the US tech ban impact any of this?

 - How does it impact an HR system for motivating the +190,000 employees that continually recreate the company and ensure its survival?

 In the long-term, it doesn’t.

-Yes, the company took a big hit in the short-term in terms of its access to tech (especially in semiconductors and in the consumer business) and to a few markets.
+Yes, the company took a big hit in terms of its access to tech (especially in semiconductors and in the consumer business) and to some international markets.
 But the core of the company is still churning along like it has for 30 years.
-And I think it is very likely Huawei will overcome these supply chain problems.
 And, ironically, the current crisis is probably resulting in increased motivation and dedication across the company.

 That’s it for Part 1.
 In Part 2 and Part 3, I’ll go more into Huawei’s employee ownership program – and into the question of who actually owns the company.

 - Huawei’s Employee Stock Ownership Plan (ESOP) is “Meritocracy Plus Partnership” in China Tech at Scale.
 (Pt 2 of 3)

 - Who Really Owns Huawei?
 Their Carrier Customers (Pt 3 of 3)

 I write and speak about digital China and Asia’s latest tech trends.

 I also run Asia Tech Strategy, a podcast and subscription newsletter on the strategies of China / Asia tech companies.